First Unitarian Universalist Society of Middleborough

 Article IV: Membership

-Full membership is on a yearly basis and requires that any person, 14 years of age or older, has signed the membership book and paid the yearly BCD and UUA dues for the church fiscal year.
+Membership is achieved by signing the membership book in the presence of the Minister or her/his designee.
+Full membership is on a yearly basis and requires that any person, 14 years of age or older, has signed the membership book and paid the yearly BCD and UUA dues for the Church fiscal year.
 The Parish Committee or its designee may approve a waiver of dues for individuals under conditions established by the Parish Committee.
 Any member who does not pay the yearly UUA and BCD dues or receive a waiver will be moved to “Associate Member” status with loss of voting privileges.
 Associate members are not members of the BCD and the UUA.

 2) Voting Privileges

-a) Thirty days after signing the membership book, the new member may participate in voting at a meeting of the Society, and shall be eligible for election to Society office.
+a) Thirty days after signing the membership book, the new member may participate in voting at a meeting of the Society, and shall be eligible for election to a position on the Parish Committee.

 b) In accordance with Massachusetts law, only members eighteen (18) years of age or older may vote on or append their signatures to matters dealing directly with the investment or expenditure of Society funds or the purchase and sale or transfer of any Society property, real or personal.